All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Common Mistakes to Avoid

-• Skipping protein because you are not hungry.
+• Skipping protein because you aren't hungry.
 GLP-1 medications suppress appetite powerfully.
 Skipping meals entirely or eating only crackers and toast leads to muscle loss over time.

 • Eating too few total calories.
 Dropping below 1,000 calories daily for extended periods can slow your metabolism and trigger nutritional deficiencies.
 Work with your provider to find a sustainable floor.